Skip to content

 poetry add heartkit

 Alternatively, you can install the latest development version directly from the GitHub repository.
 Make sure to have the Git command-line tool installed on your system.
-The @main command installs the main branch and may be modified to another branch, i.e. @release.
+The @main command installs the main branch and may be modified to another branch, i.e. @canary.

 poetry add git+https://github.com/AmbiqAI/heartkit.git@main